-Combining the best of the bush and the beach, Deep Creek Conservation Park has long been a favourite of visitors who want to immerse themselves in nature less than 2-hours’ drive from Adelaide.
+Combining the best of the bush and the beach, Deep Creek National Park has long been a favourite of visitors who want to immerse themselves in nature less than 2-hours’ drive from Adelaide.

 The park is home to a stretch of old growth stringybark forest that’s the largest portion of remaining native vegetation on South Australia’s Fleurieu Peninsula, so it’s home to an array of native wildlife such as western grey kangaroos, short-beaked echidnas and more than 100 species of birds.

 Backing on to Encounter Marine Park, the park also offers the chance to spot dolphins frolicking in the waves or hike to secluded cove beaches.

 There are 15 walking trails in the park that provide spectacular scenery of Backstairs Passage, Kangaroo Island and the rugged Deep Creek Valley.
 There’s a walk for everyone with trails from easy to very difficult, including the Wild South Coast Way on the Heysen Trail.

 This itinerary covers park highlights that you can see in one day with a 2WD on sealed roads and a moderate amount of hiking experience.
 To see more of the park in one day you can go with a 4WD and take some unsealed roads to locations such as Blowhole Beach and Boat Harbour Beach.

 If you choose to stay overnight you can relax under the stars at one of the five campgrounds dotted throughout the park, or enjoy a roof over your head at a rustic settlers’ cottage or modern nature-based holiday retreat.